 Whose Business is the Arts?

-On Friday, September 8, 2017, the Lehigh Valley Arts Council and the Lehigh Valley Partnership will co-sponsor an important public forum on the arts, the economy and our community.
-Whose Business is the Arts? will bring together leaders from business, the arts, charitable foundations and local governments to assess the state of the nonprofit arts and culture from a Lehigh Valley-wide perspective.
+On Friday, September 8, 2017, the Lehigh Valley Arts Council and the Lehigh Valley Partnership cosponsored an important public forum on the arts, the economy and our community.
+Whose Business is the Arts? brought together leaders from business, the arts, charitable foundations and local governments to assess the state of the nonprofit arts and culture from a Lehigh Valley-wide perspective.

 According to U.S. Census data estimates from 2012, the number of non-institutionalized people with disabilities living in the Lehigh Valley is 81,000, or 12.7%, which represents a significant number of potential new audiences for the cultural community.